-Chicago indoor dining reopens Saturday as city, suburban Cook Co. move to Tier 1
+Chicago indoor dining reopens as city, suburban Cook Co. move to Tier 1

 SEE ALSO | Chicago COVID-19: City moves into Phase 1B next week, Arwady says

-Tier 1 mitigation measures currently allow the following.
+Tier 1 mitigation measures currently allow the following:

 Restaurants and Bars